Skabunkel/deconz-exporter/README.md

 A super simple and dirty prometheus exporter for deconz.

+Currently only exports battery and Zigbee humidity, temperature and pressure.

 ```
 Enviroment variables used to configure the exporter.
 HOST_PORT       Sets port to expose the prometheus metrics on. default to 80